conduktor/conduktor-tempo-beta/README.md

 `docker-compose down`

 Tempo will be available on http://localhost:8080 by default.
-You can change the port by changing the PORT env var in the docker-compose file.
+You can change the port by changing the HTTP_PORT env var in the docker-compose file.

 > Notes : To reach a kafka started on the host, you should use `host.docker.internal` instead of localhost

 ### Option 2- Docker image